codemonstur/simplexml/src/docs/ideas.md

 Use interning to speed up the use of the regular expressions

-# Add support for @DynamicName that generates a name based on something somehow
+## Add support for @DynamicName that generates a name based on something somehow

 Try to generate the XML structure given above.
+Can probably be done using generex.
+But I don't want to add another dependency.

-# After adding XPath support make it possible to generate XML using it
+## After adding XPath support make it possible to generate XML using it

 https://stackoverflow.com/questions/51953656/java-create-xml-using-xpath

-# Make a safe version of map serialization the default
+## Make a safe version of map serialization the default

 Default should be : <item key="key-here">value-here</item>
 Default is now    : <key>value</key>